Johnson County War: Wyoming Stock Growers Association

 Many of the large ranching outfits in Wyoming were organized as the Wyoming Stock Growers Association (the WSGA) and gathered socially at the Cheyenne Club in Cheyenne, Wyoming.
 Comprising some of the state's wealthiest and most influential residents, the organization held a great deal of political sway in the state and region.
 The WSGA organized the cattle industry by scheduling roundups and cattle shipments.
 The WSGA also employed an agency of detectives to investigate cases of cattle theft from its members' holdings.
-Grangers and rustlers often intermixed with one another in the community, making it more difficult for the detectives to differentiate the criminals and the innocent homesteaders.
+Grangers and rustlers often intermixed with one another in the community, making it more difficult for detectives to differentiate the criminals and the innocent homesteaders.